werx/werx.github.io/packages/email.md

 ## Testing
 There are unit tests available for this package.
 To run them, you must have [MailCatcher](http://mailcatcher.me/) installed and running.

+You can also see the latest build on [Travis CI](https://travis-ci.org/werx/email).

 ``` bash
 $ vendor/bin/phpunit